Pension income splitting

 Receiving spouse or common-law partner

-For the purpose of the joint election to split pension income, the receiving spouse or common-law partner is the individual to whom is allocated part of the eligible pension income of their spouse or common-law partner (the transferring spouse or common-law partner).
+For the purpose of the joint election to split pension income, the receiving spouse or common-law partner is the individual who is allocated part of the eligible pension income from their spouse or common-law partner (the transferring spouse or common-law partner).

 Note